Threespot/django-threespot/docs/components/workflow.rst

 What this django application is (probably) not good for
 ------------------------------------------------------------------

-If you need a heavyweight workflow--editorial queues, version control, branching and merging of content, that sort of stuff--than look elsewhere; workflow is likely not for you.
+If you need a heavyweight workflow--editorial queues, version control, frequent branching and merging of content, that sort of stuff--than look elsewhere; workflow is likely not for you.
 And unless you are building a CMS for a *big* team, rethink if you really do need that stuff.

 What this django application does
 ------------------------------------------------------------------